talek/jmbench/README.md

 be required to embbed a different logic in each and every script, taking into account the peculiarities of every database client application (e.q. `sqlplus` for Oracle or `psql` for Postgresql).
-In addition, there are JDBC libraries for a vast range of datqabase backends.
+In addition, there are JDBC libraries for a vast range of database backends.

 Special care is needed when the connection pool is configured so that to have all the database sessions already opened.
 Otherwise, the connection time will